-Finance income comprises interest income on funds invested and changes in the fair value of financial derivative liabilities at fair value through profit or loss.
+Finance income comprises interest income on funds invested.
 Interest income is recognized as it accrues in profit or loss, using the effective interest method.

-Finance costs comprise interest expense on borrowings, unwinding of the discount on provisions, changes in the fair value of financial derivative liabilities at fair value through profit or loss, and impairment losses recognized on financial assets.
+Finance costs comprise interest expense on borrowings, unwinding of the discount on provisions and impairment losses recognized on financial assets.
 Borrowing costs that are not directly attributable to the acquisition, construction or production of a qualifying asset are recognized in profit or loss using the effective interest method.